 Like Real Salt, the Himalayan brands are harvested from an ancient salt deposit that would have been created long before there were any modern toxins.
 Geologically, the Himalayan deposit is very similar to Real Salt; they both have the full spectrum of minerals and both can be considered crystal salts.
 Tasted side by side, Real Salt is a bit sweeter, while Himalayan tends toward an earthy flavor.

 The big difference between Real Salt and Himalayan is geography.
 Real Salt comes from the USA (Redmond, Utah), and the Himalayan deposits are in and around Khewra, Pakistan.
-There are 17 different mines supplying the Himalayan brands, and some have more modern standards than others.
+There are a number of different mines supplying the Himalayan brands, and some have more modern standards than others.
 Himalayan salt has to travel more than 7,000 miles just to make it to America, with all the environmental impacts that come with that.
 Real Salt not only has to travel a shorter distance, but our operations in Redmond our powered by our two large solar fields, reducing our environmental impact even more.

 Generally, Real Salt is half the cost (we’re so glad we don’t have to ship it from Pakistan!) and we know you can always trust the quality, processes, and labor policies that bring Real Salt to your kitchen.